The old fort and monastery on Namgyal peak overlook the bazaar and old part of

 Enormous gorges in beautiful colours leave lasting impressions on the first days.

-Blue sheep were as surprised as we when we met; the rare animals let us come surprisingly close.
+Blue sheep were as surprised as we when we met; the rare animals let us come

 On top of the gorge we sat up camp and headed up the snow-covered pass the next day.